1984 anti-Sikh riots: An endless wait for justice

 The Congress also has to answer as to why HKL Bhagat and Jagdish Tytler were persisted with and made union ministers after there was a perception about them of leading and urging the mobs to kill people.
 Agreed, no court had held them guilty but then isn’t politics as much about perception as about reality.

-The Congress would do well to remember that no court has indicted the Gujarat Chief Minister Narendra Modi for the 2002 riots.
+Post Script: The Congress would do well to remember that no court has indicted the Gujarat Chief Minister Narendra Modi for the 2002 riots.
 So, by that yardstick they should stop calling him ‘Maut ka Saudagar’ and ‘Yamraj’.
 In fact, many would argue that in the case of Gujarat riots, many have been found to be guilty and have been handed down severe punishments by the court, unlike the 1984 riots.
 Until that happens in the 1984 anti-Sikh riots case too, there would be no healing of the scars for the sufferers of one of the most horrific and senseless cases of violence that India has ever seen.